T-Pau/Joyride/README.md

 Joysticks contain a stick or d-pad with switches for the 4 cardinal directions and up to three buttons.

+Buttons 2 and 3 bring an analog potentiometer to a low value by connecting its pin to +5V.

 ## Mouse